TracyGJG/utilities/README.md

 This function supports two use cases:

-1. Confirm two ranges overloap.
+1. Confirm two ranges overlap.
 2. Confirm a value lies within a primary range.

 ---